vince-nyanga/vince-nyanga.github.io/_posts/2020-02-15-consuming-http-resources-in-flutter.md

 ---
 title: "Consuming HTTP Resources In Flutter"
 date: 2020-02-15
-tags: [Flutter, Mobile]
+categories: [Flutter, Mobile]
 ---

 Almost every mobile app consumes HTTP resources one way or the other -- fetching data from a web service, authenticating users and many more examples.
 In Flutter this is no different -- your app is going to communicate to some service somewhere via HTTP.
 In this post we are going to talk about a package you can use in your Flutter application to consume HTTP resources -- the [http](https://pub.dev/packages/http) package.

 The `http` package is an official, platform-independent, `Dart` package that contains a set of high-level functions that make it easy to consume HTTP resources.
 It is very intuitive and simple to use.
 Here are examples of how you can use the package to make HTTP requests: